Mr-Smyth/Touch-AI/README.md

 </div>

 This is a project website for a fictional comapany called AI Pos.
-They develop and supply Point of sale software to the retail and Hospitality trade.
+They develop Point of sale software for the retail and Hospitality trade.
 And what really makes AI Pos stand out against its competitors in the Point of Sale sector, is its clever use of AI(Artificial Intelligence) and ML(Machine Learning)